Every once in a while, life seems to conspire to dump on us a whole load of things to do all at once, and we end up stuck in a hole of overwhelm.

-Right now, various tasks I have delayed doing over the past few weeks have run head-long into current responsibilities, as well as all the joyful family events associated with my granddaughter’s Bat Mitzvah.
+Right now, various tasks I have delayed doing over the past few weeks have run head-long into current responsibilities, including taking care of my husband as he recuperates from breaking the femur in his left leg.

 It is as if there is a Mount Everest of tasks to accomplish; and the higher the mountain of tasks grows, the most resistant I am to doing any of them.